sonos/torch-to-nnef/README.md

 )
 ```

-As shown in API it is by default not relying on tract inference library but as
+As shown in API it is by default not relying on tract inference library but has
 optin to do few extra-checks with it.

 ## Limitation